The Pros and Cons of Working for Free as an Audio Engineer

 To showcase your value and skills to both the musicians you recorded and the rest of the community that might need your services in the future.

-In the end, you’ll have to find what’s most important at this exact point in your career.
-Demanding top dollar prices when you can’t even show prospective bands what you can do isn’t convincing.
+Ultimately, you’ll have to find what’s most important at this exact point in your career.
+Demanding top-dollar prices when you can’t even show prospective bands what you can do isn’t convincing.
 And conversely, continuing to work for free once you have a robust portfolio isn’t doing you any favors either.